newlight77/kata-legacy-excelservice/README.md

 ## Stub

-This application consumes curd api for survey and campaign.
+This application consumes crud api for survey and campaign.
 Here we use [json-server](https://github.com/typicode/json-server#getting-started) to serve it.

 The endpoints are :